Isolation of Lysozyme from Chicken Egg White by Charged Membranes

 Abstract

-The fabrication of innovative and resourceful ultrafiltration membranes for separating protein mixtures is significantly required, principally in food and pharmaceutical manufacturing sectors.
-The selective transport of solute through the ultrafiltration membrane has been an inordinate contest due to factors like solute size, solute-membrane and/or solute-solute interactions.
-In this study, the ultrafiltration membranes were synthesized considering the process parameters and physicochemical conditions controlled to enhance the selective solute transfer.
-The charged membranes were fabricated by polyethersulfone (PES)/ sulfonated polyethersulfone (sPES) blended with different molecular weight cut-off (MWCO) polyethylene glycol (PEG) for the separation of Lysozyme from natural chicken egg white (CEW).
-The effect of additive blend with PES and sPES membranes on the pure water flux, morphology, surface roughness, hydraulic resistance, and hydrophobicity was studied.
+The fabrication of innovative and resourceful ultrafiltration membranes for the separation of protein mixtures is significantly required, principally in the food and pharmaceutical manufacturing sectors.
+The current research focuses on the preparation of surface-charged membranes by polyethersulfone (PES)/ sulfonated polyethersulfone (sPES) membranes blended with different molecular weight cut-off (MWCO) polyethylene glycol (PEG) for the separation of Lysozyme from natural chicken egg white (CEW).
+The synthesized membranes were characterized by scanning electron microscopy (SEM), atomic force microscopy (AFM), contact angle, and porosity.
 By examining the morphological changes and the effect of physicochemical parameters, the optimized process condition to attain maximum lysozyme separation was determined.
-In semi-batch mode of operation, the sPES-PEG400 membrane exhibited maximum Lysozyme transmission and high fouling resistance.
-It was shown that the total protein concentration through M4 membrane found to be 0.3 mg/ml with > 99% Lysozyme purity.The outcomes of the present study led to an in-depth understanding of the interrelationship between the PES/sPES with PEG, which sheds light on the immense potential of membrane technology in complex protein mixtures separation.
+In the semi-batch mode of operation, the sPES-PEG400 membrane exhibited maximum Lysozyme transmission and high fouling resistance.
+The outcomes of the present study led to an in-depth understanding of the interrelationship between the PES/sPES with PEG, which sheds light on the use of membrane technology in complex protein mixture separation.

 Keywords